CCW Global Hong Kong

 The highlights of the Tai Hang Mid-Autumn Festival celebrations are the Fire Dragon Dance and procession (© Hong Kong Tourism Board)

 The Tai Hang Fire Dragon Dance involves parading a 67-metre-long dragon made out of 72,000 incense sticks through the neighbourhood of Tai Hang.
 It’s a community event in which 300 dancers train for months to manoeuvre the dragon to perform intricate tricks and dance patterns.
-This year, more than 100 children will lead the procession, wearing traditional attire and holding lanterns.
-The parade will also be held at Victoria Park on September 17, which is the day of the festival.
+This year, children will carry a small LED dragon at 7pm from October 3 to 4.

 How to get to Tai Hang: Head to the Tin Hau Station (Exit A2), go along Causeway Road before turning left, just past Queen’s College, and down Fire Dragon Path.
 You can also take a bus to Tin Hau Public Transport Interchange or take a tram and get off at Victoria Park (Westbound) or Hing Fat Street (Eastbound).